karanja-simon/blog/moleculer-microservices-i.md

 #### 2.1 Some definations

-There are some basic concepts that you will need to  to fully understand how Moleculer works.
+There are some basic concepts that you will need to familiarize with, to fully understand how Moleculer works.
 Thier [documentation](https://moleculer.services/docs/0.14/) has all this covered but here are the basic concepts behind this great framework.

 1. **Service**: Is a basic Javascript object that holds your part or all of your business logic.
 2. **Node**: Is an OS process running on local or a remote network.